My Forking Life

 How to make Jamaican Curry Chicken

-Add chicken thighs, all-purpose seasoning, 1 Tbsp of curry powder, onion, green onions, green pepper, garlic cloves, scotch bonnet pepper (if using), and thyme to a large bowl and combine.
+Add chicken thighs, all-purpose seasoning, 1 tablespoon of curry powder, onion, green onions, green pepper, garlic cloves, scotch bonnet pepper (if using), and thyme to a large bowl and combine.
 Cover and refrigerate for at least 1 hour or up to overnight.

 raw chicken seasoned with curry powder and spices